liujingbreak/dr-comp-package-poc/src/examples/exampleDrPackage/README.md

 Go to root folder, run:
 ```
 npm install
-gulp link
 gulp build
 npm start

 ```
 Let me pray for no error message shown in your terminal.

+> To Terry,
+>
-(Yes, I added a new gulp task called `build`, it does few tasks inside, I will also pack task `link` into it later on.
+> Yes, I added a new gulp task called `build`, it does few tasks inside, easier than before.
-I moved all private module dependencies to `/package-recipe` folder) ...
+And I moved all private module dependencies to `/package-recipe` folder, so that first time `npm install` won't be

 Let me assume everything above works successfully, then
 #### start to write a node package